parthkapoor2402/MEND-Therapy-between-the-therapy-sessions/README.md

 Digital mental health has scaled **access** (teletherapy, chat, apps).
 It has **not** systematically solved **continuity**: what happens **between** sessions when memory fades, insights scatter, and motivation drops.
 Users often report:

-- **Recall decay** — “I forgot what I wanted to bring up.”
+- **Recall decay**-“I forgot what I wanted to bring up.”
-- **Preparation asymmetry** — therapists have notes; clients often have feelings without structure.
+- **Preparation asymmetry**-therapists have notes; clients often have feelings without structure.
-- **Pattern blindness** — week-level themes (e.g. shame, performance, rest) rarely surface without deliberate reflection.
+- **Pattern blindness**-week-level themes (e.g. shame, performance, rest) rarely surface without deliberate reflection.

 That is a **gap in outcomes and engagement**, not only in content libraries.
 The opportunity is a product that **respects clinical boundaries** while **owning the client’s narrative arc across time**.